MCTaylor17/bcit-charity-bingo/README.md

 # BCIT-Charity-Bingo

 This is a fun little application designed specifically for the United Way Charity Bingo game at BCIT.
-After entering your bingo numbers into the data.json file, you can check quickly check your results from the command line using NodeJS.
+After entering your bingo numbers into the data.json file, you can quickly check your results from the command line using NodeJS.

 ## Installation